Sukii/OnContradictions/README.md

 $$f : A → {0, 1}$$

 where $A ⊂ N$.
 So in essence a decision problem can be mapped to a real number.
 However, at the same time it can be shown that the set of algorithms or procedural programs are countable, as a Turing machine can be reduced to a natural number, a binary state of the computer.
 Putting these two facts together, we get the result that not all decision problems can be solved exactly by a computer as real numbers are uncountable.
-This how we also prove that the halting problem is unsolvable and also how Gödel proved his incompleteness theorem [Aaronsom, 2013].
+This how we also prove that the halting problem is unsolvable and also how Gödel proved his incompleteness theorem [Aaronson, 2013].
 Our results here question the exact validity of all those proofs without additional assumptions.
 It is quite clear that other assumptions about reality are required to make them valid.

-In order to make this article self-contained we briefly indicate how the halting problem is related to the Zeno’s paradox, but for more details about the halting problem and it’s relation to the Gödel’s incompleteness theorem, please refer to lucid account by Aaronsom [2013].
+In order to make this article self-contained we briefly indicate how the halting problem is related to the Zeno’s paradox, but for more details about the halting problem and it’s relation to the Gödel’s incompleteness theorem, please refer to lucid account by Aaronson [2013].
 The halting problem constructs the two legally disjoint categories, the finite and infinite, and finds a contradiction between them.
 Here we noticed in our earlier sections that, just as in Zeno’s paradox, the infinite of events is contained within a finite interval of time.
 In an ideal world it is possible to count an infinite of things in finite time and only by imposing some conditions that are borrowed from reality that we can establish such logically disjoint categories and then only a contradiction can be established.

 Although it is recursion that is establishing contradiction between the finite and infinite, it is also recursion that is capable of producing the infinite by finite means.
 It is the disease that some times provides the cure, like in the case of inoculation that injects the disease causing agent itself with reduced virulence in order to fight the disease.